NetApp/terraform-provider-netapp-ontap/docs/resources/storage_aggregate_resource.md

 - `raid_size` (Number) Sets the maximum number of drives per raid group.
 - `raid_type` (String)
 - `snaplock_type` (String) Type of snaplock for the aggregate being created.
 - `state` (String) Whether the specified aggregate should be enabled or disabled.
-Creates aggregate if doesnt exist.

 ### Read-Only